Suwayomi/Suwayomi-Server/CONTRIBUTING.md

 3. [Equinox](https://github.com/Suwayomi/Equinox): A web user interface made with Vue.js, in super early stages of development.

 ## Building from source
-### Prerequisite: Get Android stubs jar
-#### Manual download
-Download [android.jar](https://raw.githubusercontent.com/Suwayomi/Tachidesk/android-jar/android.jar) and put it under `AndroidCompat/lib`.
-#### Automated download
-Run `AndroidCompat/getAndroid.sh`(MacOS/Linux) or `AndroidCompat/getAndroid.ps1`(Windows) from project's root directory to download and rebuild the jar file from Google's repository.
-### Prerequisite: Software dependencies
+### Prerequisites
-You need this software packages installed in order to build this project:
+You need these software packages installed in order to build the project
+### Server
 - Java Development Kit and Java Runtime Environment version 8 or newer(both Oracle JDK and OpenJDK works)
+- Android stubs jar
+    - Manual download: Download [android.jar](https://raw.githubusercontent.com/Suwayomi/Tachidesk/android-jar/android.jar) and put it under `AndroidCompat/lib`.
+    -  Automated download: Run `AndroidCompat/getAndroid.sh`(MacOS/Linux) or `AndroidCompat/getAndroid.ps1`(Windows) from project's root directory to download and rebuild the jar file from Google's repository.
+### webUI
 - Nodejs LTS or latest
 - Yarn
 - Git